oxycon/ProjectApollo/README.md

 # ProjectApollo
 Designs/docs/software/PCB for Project Apollo (open source oxygen concentrator)

+For the motivation for this project please see the article in Helpful Engineering blog: https://www.helpfulengineering.org/projects-news/project-spotlight-apollo-oxygen-concentrator/

 System Requirements:
 Output medical grade Oxygen ideally at 93% or more Flow rate of 1-20 liters per minute